Emporia State University: Softball

-The Lady Hornets softball team played its first game by 1971, seven years before the baseball team.
+The Hornets softball team played its first game by 1971, seven years before the baseball team.
 The team is currently coached by April Rosales, who took over the program on October 19, 2015.
 The softball team appeared in three Women's College World Series, in 1971, 1972, and 1979, and also won the first AIAW Division II national championship in 1980.
 Emporia State also played for the national championship in 2006 and 2008.

 Facilities

 Since 1940, home basketball games have been played at William L. White Auditorium, a 5,000-seat arena named after William Lindsay White, son of William Allen White.
 In addition to serving as home to the men's and women's basketball teams, the arena is used by the Lady Hornets volleyball team.
 In 2008, the auditorium received an upgrade throughout the entire building.

 Francis G. Welch Stadium serves as home to the Hornets football team.
 The stadium, named after long-time Emporia State football coach and athletic director Fran Welch, opened in 1947 and has since undergone a few renovations.
 In 1994, the east and west side concession areas, restroom facilities, and entrances were renovated, a new scoreboard was hoisted into place at the south end of the stadium, and a new landscaped fence was erected.
 The Hutchinson Family Pavilion, a three-tiered facility which has enclosed theatre seating on the first floor, a president's box and four sky-boxes on the second floor, and a game-day management and media center on the third floor, was built in 1997.
 The current seating capacity is 7,000.
 In 2005, an artificial football field was placed down, with that one being replaced in 2016, as well as a new track.

 Trusler Sports Complex is home to the baseball and softball teams.
-The baseball team competes on Glennen Field, named after Dr. Robert E. Glennen, 13th president of Emporia State.
+The baseball team competes on Glennen Field, named after Robert E. Glennen, 13th president of Emporia State.
 In 2009, the field was renovated with a new artificial turf that replaced the infield.
 The Lady Hornets compete on Turnbull Field named after J. Michael Turnbull, a trustee of the Trusler Foundation.